What Is a Geometry Skill Test?

 Frequently Asked Questions

-Our top five picks for 2025 are Mathos AI, Khan Academy, IXL, Art of Problem Solving (AoPS), and Kaplan / Princeton Review.
-Each platform excels in a different area, from AI-powered personalized testing and free comprehensive curricula to adaptive drills and advanced competition prep.
+Our top five picks for 2025 are Mathos AI, Khan Academy, Symbolab, IXL, and Brilliant.org.
+Each platform excels in assessing geometry skills, from Mathos AI's ability to generate instant quizzes to find blind spots, to Brilliant.org's focus on deep conceptual challenges.
 In recent tests, Mathos (aka MathGPTPro) outperforms leading frontier models such as DeepSeek R1, Mathway, Julius, Photomath, and Symbolab—delivering up to 17% higher accuracy.

-For personalized learning, Mathos AI is a top choice with its new ability to instantly generate quizzes, flashcards, and video explainers from any geometry material.
-IXL also excels with its real-time adaptive technology that adjusts problem difficulty based on performance.
-Khan Academy's mastery system provides a structured, self-paced path to learning.
+For personalized learning, Mathos AI is a leader with its new feature that instantly generates quizzes based on your specific questions or course material to find your blind spots.
+IXL also excels with its adaptive engine that adjusts difficulty in real-time.
+Khan Academy's mastery system allows you to progress at your own pace.
 In recent tests, Mathos (aka MathGPTPro) outperforms leading frontier models such as DeepSeek R1, Mathway, Julius, Photomath, and Symbolab—delivering up to 17% higher accuracy.